Inference Offloading for Cost-Sensitive Binary Classification at the Edge: The H2T2 Policy

-Each expert’s weight in a round is an exponential function of the cumulative estimated loss of that expert up to that round, with a learning rate $eta$.
+First we write the true loss from \eqref{eq:lossFn}, under H2T2: { } For simplicity, We drop the superscript $\cdot^{(t)}$ here onward, when the time index is already implied.
+Now, we define the estimated loss: { } Also, let $\tilde{L}_T\!=\!\sum_{t=1}^T\tilde{l}_t$ be the corresponding cumulative estimated loss.
+Each expert’s weight in a round is an exponential function of the cumulative estimated loss of that expert up to that round, with a learning rate $\eta$.
+Note that this estimated loss $\tilde{l}_t$ is used as part of the H2T2 policy for weight updation and is different from the true loss ${l}_t$ incurred by the algorithm.

 In our setting, all experts that yield the same $h_l(x_t)$ create contiguous and convex regions, as illustrated in Fig.~\ref{fig:illustration}.
 This simplifies the decision-making process: it suffices to compute the total probability of all experts in each of the three regions to decide whether to offload and to determine the inference of the LDL.
-For simplicity, we omit the superscript $^{(t)}$ in the notation from here onward.